jnjosh/log.jsh.in/source/_posts/2015-09-07-just-say-it.markdown

 speaking in public or blogging here.
 I'm not saying I'd want to blog without actually researching what I write, but if I miss something maybe that's okay.

 Maybe this means my decision not to have comments here was a bad idea.
-So, I think I'll try it again using Disqus.
+So, I think I'll try having comments again.
 I think Marcus is right here.
 What do you think?

 [1]: http://cocoaconf.com/podcast/13